wirebird-js/wirebird-client/README.md

 npm i -D http-inspector
 ```

-Then you need to require the library on the top of your main script:
+Then you need to change your project's sources in order to `require()` the library on the top of your main script:

 ```js
 require('http-inspector/inject');